Melon Jam? with Tarragon? What is Tarragon anyway? You can use it in more than Béarnaise sauce? Is the jam any good?

 - Place the pan over high heat and bring to a boil, reduce the heat to low and simmer for 5 minutes.
 Remove from heat.

 - With your stirring spoon place a small amount of jam onto one of the frozen spoons and let it cool for about 15 seconds.
-If the jam is still too liquid, cook for another few minutes and retest another spoon.
+If the jam is still too liquid, cook for another few minutes and retest with the other spoon.

-- Remove the orange and lemon hulls and add the tarragon.
+- Remove the orange and lemon rinds and add the tarragon.
 Use an immersion blender briefly to blend in the herb.

 Until next time, happy eating.